 - How much moisture does the area get?
 Some spots in your yard will be dryer than others.

 - Have I picked an area with any special considerations, like intense heat or lots of wind?
-For example, tall flowers like delphiniums would need staking if the flower bed in question had no protection from harsh winds.
+For example, tall flowers like Delphiniums would need staking if the flower bed in question had no protection from harsh winds.

 By knowing the answers to these questions, you can research the best flowers for your situation and buy the plants that are actually going to work.

-A Few Design Rules for Which Flower Should Go Where
+A Few Design Rules for Which FlowerS Should Go Where

 For Best Results, add Mulch

 Beginner gardeners often make a flower bed with high hopes in the spring, then are crushed to discover by summer that everything is a weedy-mess-struggle-garden.
 Save yourself a ton of work and surround your perennials with a healthy amount of mulch.

 Yes, it’s more work and it costs extra money, but it’s so worth it to be able to actually enjoy your summer and your flowers, instead of spending it weeding or feeling guilty about not weeding.

 Fill in Spaces With Annuals

-Realistic Expectations for Your Flower Bed
+HAVE Realistic Expectations for Your Flower Bed

 There’s profound wisdom in this statement.

-Your flower bed is likely not going to look the way you imagined it in its first year of growing–especially if you used smaller perennial plants.
+Your flower bed is likely not going to look the way you imagined it in its first year of growing, especially if you used smaller perennial plants.
 In fact, it won’t look much better in year two.

-However, don’t give up!!
+However, don’t give up!